AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Class wide assignments lead to dispatching calls to 'Assign, ensuring that the whole object is copied.
 They also require the two tags to be equal, like today in Ada.
-Unless the type is mutable, in which case the 'Class'Assign operation will be called (see later).
-This is the code for immutable class wide
+Unless the type is mutable, in which case we need to call a destructor / constructor sequence (see later).
+This is the code for immutable class wide types:
-types:

  .. code-block:: ada